 Because of the civil war, food prices have steadily been increasing and the rate of employment decreasing.
 Even people who are employed are having difficulty being paid.

 People of Yemen have been relying on international aid for food more and more since the beginning of the conflict.
 However, 2020 has been a bad year for funding and shortages have caused organisations like the World Food Programme to reduce food distributions.

 Funding shortages have become a major crisis for relief efforts in Yemen.
 UN Aid Chief Mark Lowcock expressed that the organisation received less than half of it’s required funding for humanitarian aid in Yemen this year.
 The consequences of under-funding are going to be “immediate, enormous and devastating”, according to Lise Grande, the UN’s Humanitarian Coordinator for Yemen.
 Alongside reduced food distributions, some health services have also been cut down.

 On top of the funding decrease, ongoing conflict and obstruction to humanitarian aid by the conflicting sides are pushing this crisis towards an unprecedented catastrophe.

 How can you help?

 Currently, it seems like there is no end in sight to the war in Yemen which means there is no end in sight to the help that is needed for the people of Yemen.
-You can support them by donating to our relief appeal for Yemen below.
-The appeal consists of multiple Kinder-vetted organisations, all tackling the crisis from different angles.
+You can support them by donating to our Crisis Relief United Action for Yemen below.
+The United Action consists of multiple Kinder-vetted organisations, all tackling the crisis from different angles.
 Your donation will be divided amongst them and support a holistic solution rather than a singular organisation.